Marijuana Law in Minnesota

 In our experience, police will not trouble enrolled patients in compliance with the Minnesota medical marijuana program.

-For everyone else, we can consider the common law defense of medical necessity – a lesser of two evils defense.
+But for everyone else, we can consider the common law defense of medical necessity – a lesser of two evils defense.
 However, Minnesota appellate court cases have denied defendants a necessity defense even with clear evidence of medical use.

 So, the legislature should enact a medical necessity defense statute, to overturn those court cases.
 Still, the U.S. Supreme Court has repeated that the defendant has the Constitutional Right to Present a Defense.
+And without the right to present any defense, the “right” to a jury trial is a sham.

 Federal and Minnesota statutes divide the cannabis plant into two legal categories: